How to prevent getting sick with measles

 How is measles treated?

-If someone has been exposed to measles and it’s not clear if they have received the vaccine or have immunity from previous exposure, then providers can offer them a post-exposure prophylaxis (PEP) to provide some level of protection against the virus.
+If someone has been exposed to measles and it’s unclear if they have received the vaccine or have immunity from previous exposure, then providers can offer them a post-exposure prophylaxis (PEP) to provide some level of protection against the virus.

 The two types of PEP for measles include:

-- MMR vaccine, which can be administered within 72 hours of initial measles exposure.
+- MMR vaccine – can be administered within 72 hours of initial measles exposure.

-- Immunoglobulin (IG), which can be given to a patient within 6 days of exposure.
+- Immunoglobulin (IG) – can be given to a patient within 6 days of exposure.

 According to the CDC, these PEPs cannot be taken together as they would invalidate the treatment.